snowflakedb/snowpark-python/.github/ISSUE_TEMPLATE/LOCAL_TESTING_BUG_REPORT.md

    Replace with the output of `python --version --version`

-2. What are the Snowpark Python and Pandas versions in the environment?
+2. What are the Snowpark Python and pandas versions in the environment?

    Replace with the output of `python -m pip freeze | grep -e "snowpark" -e "pandas"`